ultimate271/notes/dostoevsky/brothers03.05.md

 going to arrange it.
 It will take him two or three days.
 That’s what the old man wants, so that Grushenka can come while he’s away.”

+#### Mitya pleads Aloysha to go to their father then to Katya with or without the money
 “Then he’s expecting Grushenka to‐day?”

 “No, she won’t come to‐day; there are signs.
 She’s certain not to come,”